-At baptism God calls all Christians to be disciples of Jesus.
+As a Diocese we believe everyone is called.
+We believe calling is; both general and specific, both corporate and individual, both to the world and to the Church.
 Some people experience a specific 'call' or 'vocation' to a particular job, role or ministry which may not necessarily be connected with the church e.g. carer, teacher, administrator.
 Some people receive a specific call to ministry in the church.
-Perhaps:
+Information about different church ministries is provided below (please follow the links):

 The Bishop of Lichfield’s guidance on age limits for licensed ministry are available here.